SonyCSLParis/web-services/README.md

 #### 2.2.
 Mediastack (https://mediastack.com/quickstart)

     (request-live-news-Mediastack "Barcelona" :categories "sport" :languages "it" :countries "it" :limit "2" :sort "published_asc"): search for the full set of available real-time news articles can be accessed using a simple API request to the mediastack API's news endpoint.
 Please note that account subscribed to the Free Plan will receive live news only with a 30-minute delay.

-    (request-historical-news-Mediastack "Barcelona" :date "29-01-20" :sources "cnn" :categories "sport" :countries "us" :languages "en" :limit "2":sort "published_asc"): if you are subscribed to the Standard Plan or higher, you will be able to access historical news data by specifying a historical date using the API's date parameter in YYYY-MM-DD format.
+    (request-historical-news-Mediastack "Barcelona" :date "29-01-20" :sources "cnn" :categories "sport" :countries "us" :languages "en"
+    :limit "2":sort "published_asc"): if you are subscribed to the Standard Plan or higher, you will be able to access historical news data by specifying a historical date using the API's date parameter in YYYY-MM-DD format.

 ### 3. KG APIs :

 #### 3.1.
 MediaWiki API(https://www.mediawiki.org/wiki/API:Main_page):

 The MediaWiki Action API is a web service that allows access to some wiki-features like authentication, page operations, and search.
 It can provide meta information about the wiki and the logged-in user.

     (search-wikipedia "Steve McQueen"): function to search for a token in Wikipedia.
     To query just insert as an argument the string you are looking for.

 #### 3.2.
 Wikidata API(https://www.wikidata.org/wiki/Wikidata:Data_access):

 Wikidata is a free and open knowledge base that can be read and edited by both humans and machines.
 Wikidata acts as central storage for the structured data of its Wikimedia sister projects including Wikipedia, Wikivoyage, Wiktionary, Wikisource, and others.
-Wikidata also provides support to many other sites and services beyond just Wikimedia projects!
 The content of Wikidata is available under a free license, exported using standard formats, and can be interlinked to other open data sets on the linked data web.

     (search-entity-in-wikidata "Steve McQueen" ): function to search for a token in Wikidata.
     To use it, just insert as an argument the string you are looking for.